Skip to main content

 What Sources Are

-Sources are the factual foundation that Projects use to build semantic understanding.
+Sources are the underlying systems of record that supply the raw data used to construct your Project.
 When you connect a Source, Galaxy observes the structure of your connected systems: schemas, tables, columns, files, folders, and organizational elements.
 Galaxy automatically manages a data infrastructure built on Apache Iceberg that replicates and stores your data.
 Galaxy supports both structured and unstructured data:

 • Structured sources: Databases, spreadsheets, and other structured formats expose schemas, tables, columns, and relationships